limianwang/osmos-lite/docs/documents.md

 ## Avoiding naming conflicts

 It's entirely possible for a document to have fields whose name conflicts with a method or property of the underlying `OsmosDocument` instance.
-In this case, Osmos _always_ gives document data the precedence, which means that the underlying property or method cannot be accessed directly.
+In this case, Osmos _almost always_ gives document data the precedence, which means that the underlying property or method cannot be accessed directly.
+(The only exception to this rule is the `constructor` property, which is required to identify documents and overrides everything else.)

 For example:

     var schema = new Schema({
         errors: [Array, String]